anitab-org/open-source-day/_pages/faq.md

 ### As a mentor, can I contribute to projects?

 Selected mentors must prioritize mentorship over contribution.
 Mentors must proactively assist attendees and project representatives throughout the day.
 If you can prioritize your responsibility, you are welcome to contribute only to your **assigned project**.
-However, we ask you to be mindful of the number of issues project representatives bring to the event as they're specifically triaged and written for the OSD attendees.
-Therefore, we ask that mentors to limit their contributions so that there are enough issues for the attendees who join the projects throughout the day.
+However, we ask you to be mindful of the number of issues project representatives bring to the event as those are specifically triaged and written for the OSD attendees.
+Therefore, we ask that mentors to limit their contributions to enable attendees sufficient selection of issues to contribute to.

 <br>